hyunwoongko/dialobot/README.md

 <br><br>

 ## License
-Pecab project is licensed under the terms of the Apache License 2.0.
+Dialobot project is licensed under the terms of the Apache License 2.0.

 Copyright 2021 [Dialobot](https://github.com/dialobot).
 All Rights Reserved.